 We are proud to offer complete turnkey out-of-the-box systems that include the UAV.
 Headwall's hyperspectral imaging sensors are used aboard a variety of UAS platforms, including models by DJI Enterprise and FreeFly.
 Headwall professionally integrates and tests every airborne package it sells.
 Our experience as both builders and operators of remote-sensing systems has resulted in full-featured platforms that have been flown in regions around the globe.
 Headwall-made and carefully selected components are extensively tested and characterized so that you can trust the data that you’ve captured.

-Stay tuned for the upcoming next-generation Nano-Hyperspec!
-Designed with ideal Size, Weight, and Power consumption (SWaP) for Unmanned Aerial Vehicles (UAVs), the Nano-Hyperspec contains aberration-corrected optics, an internal solid-state drive (SSD), Gigabit Ethernet interface, and offers a choice of a variety of lenses.
+The next-generation Nano HP is designed with ideal Size, Weight, and Power consumption (SWaP) for Unmanned Aerial Vehicles (UAVs).
+The Nano HP contains aberration-corrected optics, an internal solid-state drive (SSD), Gigabit Ethernet interface, and offers a choice of a variety of lenses.
 We can deliver an out-of-box solution to you with a choice of GPS/IMU and optional LiDAR.

-Co-Aligned VNIR-SWIR systems on a UAV contain co-aligned VNIR and SWIR systems with independent optical and data-acquisition and solid-state storage, as well as a high-performance GPS/IMU package.
+Ask about our Co-Aligned HP VNIR-SWIR systems on a UAV that contain co-aligned VNIR and SWIR systems with independent optical and data-acquisition and solid-state storage, as well as a high-performance GPS/IMU package.
 The field-of-view for each system is closely matched, and LiDAR can also be added.
 This is our own choice for remote-sensing missions.
+We also offer Extended-VNIR and SWIR-only systems.

 Headwall offers a full selection of lenses for use within our wavelength ranges.
 Some of our sensors such as the award-winning Solar-Induced Fluorescence imaging sensor can be paired with a particular lens or set of lenses that result in optimized performance.